-Please note that these awards, and any other scholarships not awarded based on financial need, are considered tuition scholarships.
+Please note that merit scholarships, and any other scholarships not awarded based on financial need, are considered tuition scholarships.
 Since these are tuition scholarships, students receiving other assistance that fully covers tuition charges (ROTC, tuition remission) will lose eligibility for the merit scholarship.
 All tuition awards and tuition scholarships combined cannot exceed Dickinson's annual tuition charge.

 Phi Theta Kappa Scholarships are offered to Community College Partnership students who are members of Phi Theta Kappa.
-Students must maintain a cumulative 3.0 grade-point average at Dickinson in order to renew this scholarship.
+Students must maintain a cumulative 2.0 grade-point average at Dickinson in order to renew this scholarship.
 The Transfer Admissions Committee selects recipients for this scholarship based upon the transfer admission applications.
 Awards are limited to four semesters of full-time enrollment.

 Tuition Exchange Scholarships are awarded to students whose parents work for other participating academic institutions.
 The scholarships are competitive; not all eligible students are awarded a scholarship.
 The exporting institution must agree that the employee's child is eligible to receive the award.
 Continued eligibility is dependent on the student maintaining satisfactory academic progress and the parent's continued eligibility for the benefit.
 Students receiving Tuition Exchange scholarships may not receive funds from any other merit award program from Dickinson.
-For 2023-24, the scholarship is valued at \$41,000.
+For 2024-2025, the scholarship is valued at \$42,000.
 Eligibility is limited to eight semesters of full-time study at Dickinson or at a Dickinson-sponsored program.

 Academic Prizes, averaging \$200, are awarded by individual academic departments to recognize outstanding performance within their discipline.
-Financial need is not a selection criterion for these awards.
+These awards will be added to a student's financial aid package as other financial assistance (OFA) Financial need is not a selection criterion for these awards.

 ROTC Scholarships are awarded by the US Department of Defense to students based on academic discipline, grade-point average, SAT scores, leadership potential, and physical fitness.
 Recipients of ROTC scholarships must commit to participation in the Army ROTC program at Dickinson, and to service as an officer in the US Army following graduation.
 The scholarship provides tuition, a monthly subsistence allowance during the school year, and an allowance each semester for books and supplies.
-ROTC Scholarship recipients also receive an additional grant of \$10,000 from Dickinson College, depending on their start date in ROTC.
+ROTC Scholarship recipients also receive an additional grant of \$10,000 from Dickinson College.
 Since federal regulations and Pennsylvania grant regulations exclude the ROTC Scholarship, book allowance, and monthly stipend from the need analysis formula, ROTC candidates may be eligible for federal aid and Pennsylvania students may be eligible for the state grant.
 In some cases, the amount of aid an ROTC cadet receives may exceed our cost of attendance.